Walheimat/wal-emacs/README.md

 ### reasonable settings

 Insertion of text should delete region.
 Bracket pairs should be highlighted.
 Window (or frame &#x2026;) should start maximized.
+Garbage collection and memory.

     ;; show right away please
     (setq mouse-yank-at-point t)